zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 `components.gateway.apiml.service.additionalRegistration`

-Use the following example as a reference on how to set the value for this property in zowe.yml.
+Use the following example as a template for how to set the value for this property in zowe.yml.

 **Example:**
 ```